logich/r910/README.md

 Antenna Notes:
 - Oficially no antenna jacks.
-- R910 has small black stickers covering what appear to be 6 CRC9 or TS9 female connectors.
+- R910 has small black stickers covering 6 TS9 female connectors.
 - These are around the perimeter of the device, not under the battery or label.
-- These may only be test points but it is worth checking.
+- the plastic surround of the device contains small antennas that are connected to pads next to these ports.
+- ports are labeled in pairs: 1708 MAIN, 1708 DIV, B41 MAIN, B41 DIV
+- Plugging an antenna into two of the matched pairs does increase the signal (RSSI and RSRQ)
+- View signal values at http://192.168.128.1/hidden/debug-lte_engineering.html
+- To make connections with the TS9, I needed to drill out plastic surrounds with 1/4 inch drill.

 Sources: